 The Triton Project includes schematics for a 3D-printed headset and a desktop app for launching AR content onto the headset.
 Atlee included a full bill-of-materials including sites where you can buy the hardware you can't print, like the LCD screen and head strap.
 The headset takes input using a Leap Motion sensor for hand-tracking, and content is overlayed in your field-of-view by angling the screen towards two pieces of reflective plastic.

-By making the Triton an open-source project, Atlee thinks he can help propel an open ecosystem for AR.
+By making the Triton an open-source project, Atlee thinks he can help kickstart an open ecosystem for AR.
 "I wanted to give people the ability to create an AR headset from the ground up that doesn't require a laboratory with billions of dollars in funding," he says.
 That's probably a good thing considering Facebook bought the best mixed-reality tech out there and wants to lock it behind Facebook accounts so it has control over the AR and VR platforms of the future.

 The impending AR revolution — A big challenge holding back AR has been making the headsets small and unassuming.
 Most high-end solutions like the Magic Leap One or Microsoft HoloLens are bulky and unattractive, certainly not something you'd wear out and about.
-The North Focals were small but just displayed notifications from the wearer's phone; they didn't have a camera or could only receive input from a ring worn by the user.
+The North Focals were small but just displayed notifications from the wearer's phone; they didn't have a camera and could only receive input from a ring worn by the user.

 In the future, Atlee hopes to update the Triton to make it more comfortable and integrate more sensors.
 You could help him do that if you're so inclined.